Evaluating a Law Firm's Commitment to Pro Bono

-The best way to learn the truth about a firm's commitment to pro bono is from talking with other attorneys at the firm — both partners and associates.
-While you may not want to ask about pro bono during your on-grounds interview, you can find out more about the firm’s program in its on-grounds hospitality suite or during your call-back interviews.
-In addition, by reviewing the firm's brochures and its online and printed materials you can see if pro bono is barely mentioned or if it is a highlight on the firm's website or in its annual report.
-If you are interested in a particular substantive area, such as immigration, ask if the firm does pro bono work in that area and also for some examples of recent cases the firm has taken on.
+The best way to learn about a firm's commitment to pro bono is by talking with other attorneys at the firm — both partners and associates.
+While you may decide not to ask about pro bono during your on-grounds interview, you can find out more about the firm’s pro bono commitment in its on-grounds hospitality suite or during your call-back interview.
+Be sure to ask for a copy of the firm’s written pro bono policy.

-1. How is the pro bono program structured?
+1. How is the firm's pro bono program structured?

 - Is there a full-time coordinator? (if so, ask to talk to this person)